Introduction to Types of Machine Learning

 3. Dimensionality Reduction

-This type of Machine Learning is related to analyses of inputs and reducing them to only relevant ones to use for model development.
-Feature selection i.e. input selection and feature extraction are further topics needed to be considered for a better understanding of dimensionality reduction.
+This type of Machine Learning is related to analyses of inputs and reduces them to only relevant ones for model development.
+Feature selection, i.e. input selection and feature extraction, is further topics needed to better understand dimensionality reduction.

 On the basis of the above different approaches, there are various algorithms to be considered.
 Some very common algorithms being Linear and Logistic Regression, K-nearest neighbors, Decision trees, Support vector machines, Random Forest, etc. With the help of these algorithms, complex decision problems can have a sense of direction based on a huge amount of data.
 In order to attain this accuracy and opportunities, added resources, as well as time, are required to be provided.
-Machine learning used along with Artificial intelligence and other technologies is more effective to process information.
+Therefore, machine learning used along with Artificial intelligence and other technologies is more effective to process information.